Here are some of the projects we worked on during COVID.

 2. Most blocks end up having to be squared up, so a square ruler will make life easier but is not essential.

-3. Unlike in traditional quilting you don't have a finished design to work to so a plain space that you can move blocks around on will be helpful.
-I've got a brushed cotton cot sheet that I use but use anything that you have.
+3. Unlike in traditional quilting you don't have a finished design to work to so a plain space that you can move blocks around on will be helpful, for example a brushed cotton cot sheet or use anything that you have.

 4. Use the camera on your phone or tablet to help with design decisions.